Nokukhanya Bhengu: Death and legacy

 Bhengu died in December 1996, days after the new democratic constitution of South Africa was signed into law.
 She was buried at the Congregational Church in Groutville beside her husband.
 President Mandela spoke at her funeral, describing her as "Mother of the Nation par excellence."
 The Luthuli family home is now a living museum.

-She was the subject in a 1989 praise poem Praise to Our Mothers by Gcina Mhlophe, and has also been included in poems by Thoko Remigia Makhanya and Sue Williams.
+Bhengu was the subject in a 1989 praise poem Praise to Our Mothers by Gcina Mhlophe, and has also been included in poems by Thoko Remigia Makhanya and Sue Williams.

 When President Thabo Mbeki addressed the South African National Conference on Racism in 2000, he shared a direct quote from Bhengu, from shortly before she died: "this simple but profoundly humanist and African wish: My wish before I die, is to see blacks and whites living harmoniously in a united South Africa."